COSMO-ORG/fieldextra-wiki/Planning.md

      + [5d] New tool to extract data from model output at specified locations and for specified fields (and ...), used within R to facilitate access to archived model data (see mail Andreas Pauling)
+     + Adapt all tools to support ICON on native grid (problem: automatic access to NetCDF file describing the icosahedral grid)

 ###### Priority medium